SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 #### SSL Certificates

-Choose the certificate type to ensure a secure connection between SysKit Point machine and web interface in the browser:

-* **Import SSL certificate** – recommended for the production usage and it needs to be created by the end-user/customer.
-Learn how to [configure the SSL certificate here.](../../common-tasks/configure-ssl-certificate.md)
-* **Use self-signed certificate** – this is a certificate provided automatically by SysKit Point, and will work for testing purposes.
-Since this certificate is not signed by a certification authority, you will receive security warnings when you try to open the web application in the browser from other machines \(other than the one where SysKit Point is installed\).

 **If you decide to configure SysKit Point web-app be reachable from the public internet**, **the following is recommended**:

 * **Use a Custom Domain mapped to SysKit Point Web App**; for example, `https://point.mycustomdomain.com`